Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Experiments

 Throughout, we train models using SGD with weight decay and momentum.
-We uniformly sample initial learning rates, weight decays and momenta, using logarithmic and sigmoidal transforms (see Appendix~\ref{sec:ExperimentDetails}), applying each initialisation in the following eight settings: \begin{description}[noitemsep] \item[Random] No HPO; hyperparameters held constant at their initial values, as in random search. \item[Random ($\times$ LR)] \emph{Random} with an extra hyperparameter increasing or decreasing the learning rate by multiplication after each update step. \item[Random (3-batched)] \emph{Random} reprocessed to retain only the best result of every three runs.
-Allows \emph{Random} to exceed our methods' computational budgets; imitates population training. \item[Lorraine] \citet{lorraineOptimizingMillionsHyperparameters2019}'s method optimising weight decay; other hyperparameters constant. \item[Baydin] \citet{baydinOnlineLearningRate2018}'s method optimising learning rates only; other hyperparameters constant. \item[Ours$^\text{WD+LR}$] Algorithm~\ref{alg:OurAlgorithm} updating weight decay and learning rate; other hyperparameters constant. \item[Ours$^\text{WD+LR+M}$] Optimising all hyperparameters (adding momentum to \emph{Ours$^\text{WD+LR}$}) \item[Ours$^\text{WD+HDLR+M}$] \emph{Ours$^\text{WD+LR+M}$} with independent learning rates for each model parameter \item[Diff-through-Opt] Optimising all hyperparameters using exact hypergradients \citep{domkeGenericMethodsOptimizationBased2012} \end{description} Any unoptimised hyperparameters are fixed at their random initial values.
-Ideally, we seek resilience to poor initialisations, which realistically arise in unguided hyperparamter selection.
+We uniformly sample initial learning rates, weight decays and momenta, using logarithmic and sigmoidal transforms (see Appendix~\ref{sec:ExperimentDetails}), applying each initialisation in the following eight settings:

+\begin{description}[noitemsep] \item[Random] No HPO; hyperparameters held constant at their initial values, as in random search. \item[Random ($\times$ LR)] \emph{Random} with an extra hyperparameter increasing or decreasing the learning rate by multiplication after every $T=10$ update steps (emulating a hyperparameter update). \item[Random (3-batched)] \emph{Random} reprocessed to retain only the best result of every three runs.
+Allows \emph{Random} to exceed our methods' computational budgets; imitates population training. \item[Lorraine] \citet{lorraineOptimizingMillionsHyperparameters2020}'s method optimising weight decay; other hyperparameters constant. \item[Baydin] \citet{baydinOnlineLearningRate2018}'s method optimising learning rate only; other hyperparameters constant. \item[Ours$^\text{WD+LR}$] Algorithm~\ref{alg:OurAlgorithm} updating weight decay and learning rate; other hyperparameters constant. \item[Ours$^\text{WD+LR+M}$] Optimising all hyperparameters (adding momentum to \emph{Ours$^\text{WD+LR}$}) \item[Ours$^\text{WD+HDLR+M}$] \emph{Ours$^\text{WD+LR+M}$} with independent learning rates for each model parameter \item[Diff-through-Opt] Optimising all hyperparameters using exact hypergradients \citep{domkeGenericMethodsOptimizationBased2012} \end{description} Any unoptimised hyperparameters are fixed at their random initial values.
+Ideally, we seek resilience to poor initialisations, which realistically arise in unguided hyperparameter selection.
 Hyperparameters are tuned on the validation set; this is combined with the training set for our \emph{Random} settings, so each algorithm observes the same data.
-We use the UCI dataset split sizes of \citet{galDropoutBayesianApproximation2016} and standard 60\%/20\%/20\% splits for training/validation/test datasets elsewhere, updating hyperparameters every $T=10$ batches with look-back distance $i = 5$ steps.
+We use the UCI/Kin8nm dataset split sizes of \citet{galDropoutBayesianApproximation2016} and standard 60\%/20\%/20\% splits for training/validation/test datasets elsewhere, updating hyperparameters every $T=10$ batches with look-back distance $i = 5$ steps (except \emph{Baydin}, which has no such \emph{meta-hyperparameters}, so updates hyperparameters at every batch \citep{baydinOnlineLearningRate2018}).